Read more about photography here.

 Can our family and guests take photos and video?

-We allow guests to take photos and video during the ceremony, under the direction and sole discretion of the minister and photographer.
+We allow guests to take photos and video during the ceremony, under the direction of the minister and photographer.
 If anyone becomes a problem, we'll require them to stop.

 We don't allow photography after the ceremony when directed work is being performed.
 That includes the license signing, cake, toast, portrait sessions, or any scene our photographer is directing.